saiful9379/pybangla/README.md

 ### PyBangla Evaluation

-The performance of PyBangla was evaluated using 200 sentences.
+The performance of PyBangla was evaluated using **200** sentences.
 However, no evaluation report is available for versions earlier than **V2.0.9**.
+**PyBangla** V2.0.9 Presenting conversion accuracy as well as it's processing time performance.

+ ### Conversion Accuracy

 | Module Version | No. of Sentences | WER (Word Error Rate) | CER (Character Error Rate) | MER (Match Error Rate) |
 |---------------|----------------|----------------------|----------------------|----------------------|